Taylor and Travis Go Down Unda

 Ever since football season ended, you, me, and a lot of bored sports commentators have been wondering: What are Taylor Swift and Travis Kelce up to?
-Thanks to a handful of Australian news outlets, today we have an answer: They’re Down Unda, mate.
+Thanks to a handful of Australian news outlets, this week we have an answer: They’re Down Unda, mate.

 Swift has been in Sydney since Monday, gearing up for a handful of Eras tour performances — she and her opening-act-slash-squad-member Sabrina Carpenter went to Nobu Sydney on Tuesday night, and on Wednesday, she visited the Sydney Zoo in a denim skirt.
 Meanwhile, she reportedly dispatched her private jet to pick up Kelce in Hawaii, and he landed in Sydney on Thursday, joined by his friend and confusingly named fellow NFL player Ross Travis.